Ryan-CHAM/IK2102/JobRecommendation/README.md

 ## *demo_results.xlsx*
 ### This excel file is the output of the **Job Recommendation** demostration.

+## *JobRecommendation.ipynb*
+### This notebook is to display how *JobRecommendation.py* works.
+They are identical in function.

 ## *JobRecommendation.py*
 ### This script is the main body of **Job Recommendation** function.
 #### Input:
 1. Database of jobs
-2. Profile of one candidate
+2. Profile of a candidate
 3. Recommendation options
 #### Components:
 1. Hard skill matching